harvic3/nodetskeleton/README.md

 ## Using with ExpressJs 🐛

-The easy way is to switch to the `with-express branch` in this repository, but if you want the more elaborate one follow these steps:
+The easy way is go to `repo for ExpressJs` in this <a href="https://github.com/harvic3/nodetskeleton-express" target="_blank" >Link</a>, but if you want the more elaborate one follow these steps:

 Delete `dependencies` and `devDependencies` for `KoaJs` from `package.json` file.